ElvishScout/mdstory/README.md

-# mdstory
+# MdStory

-An interactive story format based on Markdown and Handlebars with JavaScript support
+An interactive story format based on Markdown and Handlebars with JavaScript support.

+Online demo available on <https://mdstory.elvish.cc>.